Hamburger Menu Button

 Collapse Expand Button

-Y Magazine will publish quarterly for a total of four issues.
+Y Magazine will publish quarterly for a total of three issues.
 In 2019, we will focus on the following topics:

 Ontario's communities are in a constant state of change.
 Economic, social, technological and political issues affect growth in both rural and urban areas for better (healthy growth patterns that create sustainable, viable communities for the future) and worse (slow growth or no growth and, sometimes, fast growth that puts a worrying strain on infrastructure).
 Issue One will tell the specific stories of neighbourhoods and regions facing rapid or uneven growth, and explore how planners can help communities make informed choices towards a balanced, manageable, long-term solution.